albertogallini/txn_engine/Readme.md

 - **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidDecimal
 - **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidBool

-when the `txn_engine` is excetued the errors are reported on the stderr in a way it is clear to understand which is the trasaction causing the issue.
+when the `txn_engine` is executed the errors are reported on the ***stderr*** in a way it is clear to understand which is the trasaction causing the issue.
 E.g.:
 ```
 $ txn_engine % cargo run -- tests/transactions_errors.csv -dump > output.csv